 At the Port Moody Penguin Plunge you can expect a couple of hundred hardy yet crazy swimming participants as well as a thousand or more onlookers and supporters most years.

-In years when the event takes place, people start to arrive on New Year’s Day as early as 11:30 am, which is when registration typically opens for the event.
+People normally start to arrive on New Year’s Day as early as 11:30 am, which is when registration opens for the event.
 Many participants get dressed up.
 Costumes range from simple Santa hats to wigs, onesie pajamas to full-body superhero suits.
 Many folk wear swimsuits under their clothes until just before swim time at 1:00 pm, although many also just swim in their clothes and costumes.

 Swimmers usually gather in the boat launch area at the edge of Burrard Inlet.
 Non-swimming attendees stand behind them or line the pier and get ready to watch, take photos and cheer.